cronvel/spellcast/README.md

 one,two,three
 zero,one,two,three,four
 cat/John
-John
 echo
-delayed-echo
 ls default line: one
+ls default line: one
 ls line: one
+ls line: one
 ls line: three
+ls line: three
 ls line: two
+ls line: two
 ls line: one
+ls line: one
 ls line: three
+ls line: three
 ls line: two
+ls line: two
+one more time: one
+one more time: two
 [32mThis spell is not ready yet.
-[39mone more time: one
-one more time: two
-one more time: three
+[39mone more time: three
 end: one
+onE
+two
 one - un
+thrEE
 two - deux
 three - trois
-onE
-two
-thrEE
-onE two thrEE
 # TOC
    - [Formula & variable substitution](#formula--variable-substitution)
    - [Summon regexp](#summon-regexp)